 If the information does not suggest the conduct rises to the level of discrimination or discriminatory harassment but the behavior is otherwise judged to be inappropriate, the Administrative Officer will discuss this complaint with the supervisor or dean, who in turn will address the alleged incident with the accused to ensure that the accused understands expectations for appropriate behavior and to assure appropriate sanctions are imposed.

 Prompt reporting of discrimination and harassment is in the best interest of the entire Keene State College community and individuals are encouraged to report incidents of alleged discrimination and harassment in a timely fashion.
 Faculty and staff are provided with 60 days to file a formal complaint.
 Students are provided with 12 months to file a formal complaint.

 Under special circumstances, the principal administrator may waive the time limits, when doing so serves the purposes of this policy.
 The principal administrator will document the reasons for such a decision and convey the information, in writing, to the complainant and the accused.

-Retaliation against anyone making a harassment claim is strictly prohibited.
+Retaliation against anyone reporting a harassment issue is strictly prohibited.
 Reprisals or retaliation against any person reporting discrimination and harassment or bringing a complaint of discrimination and harassment will not be tolerated, whether or not the complaint is ultimately judged to be consistent with the criteria determining harassment.
 Keene State College reserves the right to discipline individuals who engage in any activity determined to be retaliatory.

 Intentionally false claims of discrimination and harassment will not be tolerated.
 No complaint will be considered false solely because it cannot be corroborated.